ssurabhi10/cv/README.md

 ## Experience

-- **Software Engineer, Codalyze Technologies**
+- **Senior Software Engineer, Codalyze Technologies**
 <em>Working with startups and enterprises, https://www.codalyze.com
 Clients such as HotStar, KheloMore, DSP Mutual funds, Crypto Casino, Barnes & Noble
 Part of the team as we grew from 3 to 20+ engineers
-Mumbai, India (Dec 2016 - Present)
+Mumbai, India (Dec 2016 - April 2021)
 </em>

 ## Recent Projects

 - **Hotstar**
-<em>Working in the internal dashboards of Ads and match management with the AdTech team, https://brands.hotstar.com/</em>
+<em>Worked in the in-house and client dashboards of Ads and match management with the AdTech team, https://brands.hotstar.com/</em>

 - **KheloMore**
   <em>Largest sports aggregator and booking platform in India, https://www.khelomore.com/</em>